gibsramen/qupid/README.md

 ## Quickstart

-qupid provides a convenience function, `shuffle`, to easily generate multiple matches based on matching critiera.
+Qupid provides a convenience function, `shuffle`, to easily generate multiple matches based on matching critiera.
 This block of code will determine each viable control per case and randomly pick 10 arrangments of a single case matched to a single valid control.
 The output is a pandas DataFrame where the rows are case names and each column represents a valid mapping of case to control.